-We expect to receive net proceeds of approximately \$88.8 million from the sale of the 2,250,000 common units we are offering (based on the last reported sales price of our common units on the New York Stock Exchange on March 29, 2004 of \$41.40 per unit) and after deducting the underwriting discount and our estimated offering expenses.
+We will receive net proceeds of approximately \$129.1 million from the sale of the 3,400,000 common units we are offering after deducting the underwriting discount and our estimated offering expenses payable by us.
 We will also receive approximately \$1.0 million from our general partner's net capital contribution to maintain its 2.0% general partner interest in us.
 We will use the net proceeds from this offering and our general partner's capital contribution:

-- to redeem \$42.8 million of common units owned by our general partner; - to finance the \$20.0 million acquisition of the Eagle Point logistics assets and approximately \$2.7 million of expansion, capital improvements and related transaction costs; - to finance the anticipated acquisition of the Harbor pipeline interest from affiliates of El Paso Corporation at a price of either \$7.3 million or \$3.65 million, depending upon whether we acquire all or half of El Paso's 33.3% undivided interest pursuant to our ROFR; - to finance the pending acquisition of two refined product terminals from ConocoPhillips for \$12.0 million; and - for general partnership purposes, including to replenish cash used for past acquisitions and capital improvements, and for other expansion, capital improvements or acquisition projects.
+- to redeem \$83.1 million of common units owned by our general partner; - to finance the \$20.0 million acquisition of the Eagle Point logistics assets and approximately \$2.7 million of expansion, capital improvements and related transaction costs; - to finance the anticipated acquisition of the Harbor pipeline interest from affiliates of El Paso Corporation at a price of either \$7.3 million or \$3.65 million, depending upon whether we acquire all or half of El Paso's 33.3% undivided interest pursuant to our ROFR; - to finance the pending acquisition of two refined product terminals from ConocoPhillips for \$12.0 million; and - for general partnership purposes, including to replenish cash used for past acquisitions and capital improvements, and for other expansion, capital improvements or acquisition projects.